 To find out which combination is best to tackle dust and dirt around your home, check our Dyson cordless vacuum reviews.

 Cordless vacuum cleaners have become increasingly popular, and we’re seeing a rush of new brands and models coming on to the market, including some bargain options for less than £100.

-However, our tests have uncovered a record number of Don’t Buy cordless vacuums over the past year or so.
+However, our tests have uncovered a record number of Don’t Buy cordless vacuums over the past few years.
 The worst model we’ve tested scored just 21% overall, gaining just one star out of five on six of seven floor-cleaning tests.

 It’s not all bad news, though.
 We’ve found Best Buys from £190, so use our round-up of the best cordless vacuum cleaners to get a vacuum that will be easy to use and leave your home spotless.

 What does Dyson say about the price fluctuations?